takacsmark/takacsmark.github.io/get-started-with-docker-in-your-projects-through-examples.md

     <div class="small-12 columns" id="docker-book-landing-header">
         <h1 class="post-title" itemprop="name headline">Start your Docker learning journey!</h1>
         <h5>I wrote this book to give you a practical, step by step learning experience.</h5>
-        <h5>We'll start from the basics and you'll learn Docker by building working examples that resemble real-life project situations.</h5>
+        <h5>We start from the basics and you'll learn to build, ship, and run applications through working examples that resemble real-life project situations.</h5>
         <button class="buy-btn">Buy the book for $4.99!</button>
     </div>
 </section>